 But why are so many people turning to podcasts?
 Isn’t this step towards sole audio entertainment a form of technological regression?

-Yes, it is – and that’s why it’s getting popular.
+Yes, it is – and that’s why it’s so popular.

-The ever-increasing trend of instant gratification has brought about the increase in short-form content and entertainment.
+The ever-increasing trend of instant gratification has brought about an increase in short-form content and entertainment.

 Posts, news articles, video – everything is getting shorter and more simplistic.